ds-horizon/guardian/docs/configuration/SmsEmailConfiguration.md

 1. **Recipient Format**:
    - For SMS: Always validate and normalize phone numbers to E.164 format
    - For Email: Validate email addresses using standard email validation
-2. **Error Handling**: Return appropriate HTTP status codes and error messages
+2. **Error Handling**: Return appropriate HTTP status codes and error response as JSON
 3. **Security**: Use HTTPS (`is_ssl_enabled: true`) in production environments
 4. **Rate Limiting**: Implement rate limiting on your services to prevent abuse
 5. **Logging**: Log all message sending attempts for debugging and auditing
 6. **Template Management**: Support dynamic template names and parameters
-7. **Idempotency**: Consider implementing idempotency keys to prevent duplicate sends
-8. **Delivery Status**: Optionally implement webhooks to track message delivery status
+7. **Delivery Status**: Optionally implement webhooks to track message delivery status
-9. **Channel Detection**: Use the `channel` field to determine whether to process as SMS or Email

 ## Troubleshooting